vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-context.en.md

 #### Helper properties

-Helper properties are available in the declaration of a block static methods:
+Helper properties are available in the declaration of a block's static methods:

 -   `__base` – For calling the implementation of the method with the same name from the base class that this one inherits from (`super call`).